Azure/Azure-Sentinel/Solutions/PaloAltoPrismaCloud/Playbooks/CustomConnector/PrismaCloudCSPMCustomConnector/readme.md

 1. API URL is needed which you can get that from [here](https://prisma.pan.dev/api/cloud/api-urls) or your paloalto vendor will help you to get the same.

-## Actions supported by ThreatX Cloud custom connector
+## Actions supported by Prisma Cloud CSPM custom connector

 | Component | Description |
 | --------- | -------------- |